|

 hyacinth (a floating, fast growing tropical plant with a very

 aquarium.
-Overflow water joins our wastewater stream and enters into
+Overflow from this joins our wastewater stream and enters into

 the first of two 1500-gallon septic tanks.
 These tanks serve to